Airplane banner denounces Jets’ partnership with MGM

 EAST RUTHERFORD, N.J.
 (AP) — An airplane banner criticizing the New York Jets’ gaming deal partnership with casino operator MGM Resorts International circled MetLife Stadium several times a few hours before the team’s game against the Buffalo Bills.

 The banner trailing the plane Sunday read: “SHAME ON JETS/MGM #ENDGUNVIOLENCE #STOPMGM.”

 The Jets and Las Vegas-based MGM announced two weeks ago they agreed on a multiyear deal that is the first of its kind in the NFL.
 MGM Resorts is now the official gaming partner of the Jets.
 The agreement is the most comprehensive and integrated gaming partnership in the league, and the first to go beyond a casino sponsorship.

-A few New York-area politicians recently slammed the partnership on social media, citing the lawsuit by MGM.
+A few New York-area politicians had recently slammed the Jets’ partnership on social media, citing the initial lawsuit by MGM.

 New York State Sen. Kevin Parker from Brooklyn wrote on Twitter: “I strongly disagree with @nyjets partnering with @MGMResortsIntl.
 The @MGMResortsIntl decision to sue the victims of the Mandalay Bay Shooting in Las Vegas is a complete disgrace!
 The @nyjets SHOULD NOT move forward #STOPMGM.”

 Added N.Y.
 State Sen. Luis Sepulveda from the Bronx: “Shame on the @nyjets for partnering with @MGMResortsIntl who decided to sue the victims of the Mandalay Bay Shooting in Las Vegas.
 I urge folks to boycott the team until they end the partnership. #StopMGM.”